airportyh/time-traveling-debugger/README.md

 1. Clone this repo and cd into the project directory.
 2. `. add-path` - this will add the project's `bin` directory to your path.
-3. `npm-install` - this will install the dependencies (via npm) for each of the JavaScript-based subprojects.
-4. To build the modified version of CPython:
-    1. Install `gcc` if you haven't.
-For OSX, you can install either the Apple Command Line Developer Tools or XCode (XCode takes up much more disk space).
-    2. `get-python` - this will use git's submodule feature to fetch the code for cpython. (~10 minutes)
-    3. `cd cpython`
-    4. `./configure` - configured the build environment based on your system's libraries, compiler, and other tools available. (~2 minutes)
-    5. `make` - build the Python (~5 minutes)
-    6. `cd ..`

 ## Command-Line Tools